Here's What Really Happened To Mike Holmes

 As "Holmes on Homes" maintained its massive popularity with viewers in both Canada and the U.S., Mike Holmes continued to remain a wildly popular TV presence in his home and native land.
 In fact, a 2010 feature in Reader's Digest listed him as among the 10 most trusted Canadians.

 The list put Holmes in some pretty celebrated company.
-Other Canadians to earn the trust of their fellow citizens included "Back to the Future" star Michael J. Fox (a native of British Columbia), Queen Elizabeth II (who, while technically isn't Canadian, is the country's constitutional monarch), and celebrated CBC News anchor Peter Mansbridge.
+Other Canadians to earn the trust of their fellow citizens included "Back to the Future" star Michael J. Fox (a native of British Columbia), Queen Elizabeth II (who, while technically wasn't Canadian, was the country's constitutional monarch), and celebrated CBC News anchor Peter Mansbridge.

-In 2012, the Holmes Group lost one of its three founding members when Brian Quast — who was then CEO — parted ways with the company.
-According to a news release about his departure, the split was an amicable one.
+In 2012, the Holmes Group lost one of its three founding members when Michael Quast — who was then CEO — parted ways with the company.
+According to reports, the split was an amicable one.

 While Holmes magazine proved to be a bust, that didn't deter Mike Holmes from making further attempts to set down his philosophy and knowledge in print.
-In 2006, he published his first book, "Make It Right: Inside Home Renovation with Canada's Most Trusted Contractor" and followed up with a 2011 tome specializing in attics and basements, and another in 2013 focusing on kitchens and bathrooms.
+In 2007, he published his first book, "Make It Right: Inside Home Renovation with Canada's Most Trusted Contractor," and followed up with a 2011 tome specializing in attics and basements, and another in 2013 focusing on kitchens and bathrooms.

 Mike Holmes made his primetime debut on U.S. network television